Can I Eat My Halloween Pumpkin?

 I had a baking pumpkin from Halloween sitting on my porch.
 After I roasted it, I made some pumpkin muffins, but had too much pumpkin!
-The leftover pumpkin puree has been sitting in my fridge for a week now and I don't like to waste food.
+The leftover pumpkin puree was sitting in the fridge for a week and I don't like to waste food.
 So on a whim, I decided to try to make gluten free pumpkin waffles.

 I know gluten free recipes can be a bit finicky sometimes.
 Keeping that in mind, I decided to use the Arrowhead Mills Gluten Free Waffle & Pancake mix I already had on hand.

 Arrowhead Mills actually had a recipe on the back of the package for plain waffles, which I adapted (recipe below).
 As a dietitian, I wanted to add a few extra ingredients to kick-up the nutritional profile.

-First, the added pumpkin made the waffles a healthy lunch on their own, which is packed full of Vitamin A, B vitamins, Vitamin C, Vitamin E, iron, magnesium, manganese, phosphorus, copper, potassium, and fiber.
+First, the added pumpkin made the waffles a healthy breakfast on their own, which is packed full of vitamin A, B vitamins, vitamin C, vitamin E, iron, magnesium, manganese, phosphorus, copper, potassium, and fiber.
 These contribute to everything from eye to digestive health.

 Nevertheless, I added more!

 Cocoa is low in calories, and has a small amount of fiber, iron, calcium, phosphorus, zinc, and niacin.
 You won't get your daily recommended value of these vitamins and minerals with a tablespoon of cocoa, but it contributes towards the amounts you need during the course of the day.
 Plus, it made the house smell like cake!

 The two teaspoons of cinnamon I tossed in provide polyphenols and anti-inflammatory properties.
 These can help fight off pain, inflammation of the arteries, and even help protect against cancer.
 Cinnamon also can lower your cholesterol, and reduce your blood sugar.
 Believe it or not, cinnamon can fight off fungal and bacterial infections, too, including bad breath and cavities!